Torsion bar suspension: types and features. What is torsion bar suspension

 • Compactness.

-• The possibility of repairing the suspension without ties and other special tools.
+• Possibility of suspension repair without zip ties or other special tools.

 • Availability of adjustment of suspension stiffness and ground clearance.